fatih/vim-go/README.md

 ## Usage

+All [features](#features) are enabled by default.
+There is no additional settings needed.
 Usage and commands are listed in `doc/vim-go.txt`.
 Just open the help page to see all commands:

 	:help vim-go